Board of MCRC

 Derek has been a volunteer mediator, group facilitator and staunch advocate of MCRC since its days at Howard Community College and in 2019 agreed to serve on the MCRC Board of Directors, offering extensive education, training and professional experience, as well as his love and support of Howard County.

-Cindy Johnson, Board member, is a native Nebraskan who has been a Howard County resident since 1991.
+Cindy Johnson, Board Vice President, is a native Nebraskan who has been a Howard County resident since 1991.
 Cindy transitioned to Maryland in 1983 to attend the University of Maryland, College Park.
 She obtained a B.S. in Journalism with a Public Relations concentration, a Liberal Arts and Business certificate and a General Honors citation in 1987.
 She was an academic advisor at Prince George’s Community College, before attending the University of Maryland, School of Law.
 At Maryland she served on the law school’s Moot Court Board and Dean’s Advisory Council.
 She obtained her J.D. and was admitted to the Maryland Bar in 1992.
 She served as a law clerk for the Honorable Dennis M. Sweeney before beginning her career with the Howard County State’s Attorney’s Office in 1993.
 She has prosecuted in all divisions of the office and currently concentrates in the area of Juvenile Law and is assigned to the Drug/DUI Court.
 Through the State’s Attorney’s Office, Cindy presents bi-yearly Guiding Good Choices seminars for parents of children 9-14 years of age.
 She has also been trained as a Family Resiliency facilitator; a mediator and Restorative Practices facilitator.
 She currently volunteers for MCRC and CALM as a mediator.
 She also volunteers for Neighbor Ride and is President of her local HOA.

 We HEAR…To HELP!